Samsung/tizen-docs/docs/application/native/guides/multimedia/media-content.md

 # Media Content

-You can get information about media content from the metadata in the content, such as an ID3 or MP4 tag.
+You can get information about media content from the metadata in the content, such as an ID3 tag.
 You can obtain or update data from the media database, which stores metadata for the media files (such as images, videos, books, and audio) on the device.

 **Figure: Media content of the device**